phi1ipp/okta-reporting-tool/README.md

 --appLabel  <application label>
 ```
 ### appUserLifecycle
-This action allows getting application user profile information, when `--action display` or removing/unassigning of application user profile with `--action delete`
+This action allows getting application user profile information, when `--action display` or removing/unassigning of application user profile with `--action delete`.
+It also allows to do a basic user to app assignment with `--action assign` w/o specifying profile attributes though

 ```
 --appLabel  <application label>
---action    <display|delete>
+--action    <display|delete|assign>
 --attrs     <list of application user profile attributes to display>
 --input     <filename for list of user IDs for which to do display/delete>
 ```